 1957: The Coasters recorded “Searchin’,” a song written for them by Jerry Leiber and Mike Stoller.
 The record became their biggest success yet on the Billboard pop chart, reaching #3, and the group’s second #1 hit on the R&B chart.

-1958: After daytime success with American Bandstand, ABC debuted its new prime time variety program The Dick Clark Show.
+1958: After daytime success with American Bandstand, ABC debuted its new prime time variety television program, The Dick Clark Show.
 Guests on the first episode included Jerry Lee Lewis, Connie Francis, Pat Boone, Chuck Willis, the Royal Teens, and Johnny Ray.

 1962: Ray Charles recorded his version of Don Gibson’s “I Can’t Stop Loving You” at United Recording Studios in Hollywood, California.
 The record later went to top of both the US and UK pop charts.

 1964: At the same time that the Beatles had five songs on the Billboard Hot 100 chart, the band went to #1 on the album chart with Meet the Beatles!, the group’s second LP released in American and first issued by Capitol Records.
 The album remained at #1 for eleven weeks before being replaced by the group’s next US album, The Beatles’ Second Album.

 1964: The Dave Clark Five debuted on Billboard Hot 100 with their first US single, “Glad All Over.”
 The record became the first British Invasion hit by a group other than the Beatles.

-1966: The Walker Brothers released their cover of “The Sun Ain’t Gonna Shine (Anymore),” originally recorded by Frankie Valli a year earlier.
+1966: The Walker Brothers released their cover of “The Sun Ain’t Gonna Shine (Anymore),” which was originally recorded by Frankie Valli a year earlier.
 It became the group’s highest charting song, reaching #13 on the Billboard Hot 100 and #1 on the UK chart.

 1967: Music students at Chicago’s DePaul University formed a seven-piece rock ensemble called “The Big Thing.”
 After moving to Los Angeles and signing with Columbia Records, the group changed their name to “Chicago Transit Authority,” which was ultimately shorted to simply “Chicago.”

 1968: John Lennon and George Harrison flew to India with their wives to study Transcendental Meditation with Maharishi Mahesh Yogi at his ashram in Rishikesh.
 Five days later, Paul McCartney and Ringo Starr arrived in India, meeting road manager and assistant Mal Evans.